gopher-fleece/gleece/docs/VALIDATION.md

   - The email query parameter is mandatory
   - The value must be a valid email format

-> In REST params, if the value is non-pointer, the parameter will be considered mandatory regardless of the `validate` content.
+> In REST parameters, if the value is non-pointer, the parameter will be considered mandatory regardless of the `validate` content.
+In the case of a `path` parameter, it will always be considered mandatory as enforced by the OpenAPI specification (a missing path can result in a `404` error).

 # Custom Validators